kaisecheng/logstash-k8s-resources/fleet_ls/README.md

-In this example, Elastic Agent enable kubernetes module and output to Logstash.
-Logstash send data to Cloud managed Elasticsearch.
+In this example, Elastic Agent enable kubernetes module and output to Logstash(beta).
+Logstash send data to Elasticsearch Service on Elastic Cloud.

 For the moment, it includes
 - Fleet managed Elastic Agent <> Logstash tls mutual verification